seanko16/cybersecurity-portfolio/TryHackMe/File-and-Hash-Threat-Intel.md

 ## Takeaways

-- **Validate and hash files early:** Always confirm you have the exact binaries and generate hashes to use in investigations and threat intelligence sources.
+- **Validate and hash files:** Ensure you have the correct binaries and generate hashes for investigations.
-- **Check file paths and filenames:** Look for unusual storage locations, trusted software directories, double extensions, high-entropy names, or system impersonation — these often indicate suspicious files.
+- **Check paths and filenames:** Unusual locations, double extensions, high-entropy names, or system impersonation often indicate malware.
-- **Use controlled environments:** Execute suspicious files safely in a sandbox or isolated VM to observe behavior, extract network, persistence, and other IOCs, and confirm intent.
+- **Use sandboxes:** Safely observe file behavior and extract IOCs.
-- **Leverage multiple intelligence sources:** Correlate information from platforms like VirusTotal, MalwareBazaar, and Hybrid-Analysis for a fuller picture.
+- **Leverage multiple sources:** Correlate intelligence from VirusTotal, MalwareBazaar, and Hybrid-Analysis.
-- **Document and report findings:** Summarize indicators by type, describe observed behavior, and provide clear, evidence-backed recommendations.
-- **Employee awareness matters:** Regular phishing and suspicious file training is critical to improving overall security.
+- **Train employees:** Regular phishing and suspicious file awareness is essential.
-- **Be mindful of sandbox evasion:** Malware may try to detect analysis environments; awareness of these techniques improves the accuracy of your investigation.
+- **Watch for evasion:** Malware may try to detect analysis environments.